raporter1992/3dPrinting-Calibrated-Filament-Profiles/README.md

 ## Attribution

-Maintained by raporter1992.
+Maintained by [YOUR NAME / HANDLE].
 Not affiliated with Polymaker or Prusa Research.